homedepot/spingo/README.md

 - Enter this command to make sure the setup is complete `showlog`
 - Once completed log into the user account by entering this command `spingo`
 - Setup Halyard and deploy Spinnaker for the first time by executing `./setupHalyard.sh` which will setup all clusters
-- Once the deployment(s) is/are successful the next step is to setup SSL by executing `./setupSSL.sh`
+- Once the deployment(s) is/are successful the next step is to setup SSL across all clusters by executing `./setupSSL.sh`
 - Navigate to your new Spinnaker by going to `https://spinnaker.demo.example.com` and replacing `demo.example.com` with whatever domain you entered into the initialization script

 ### Setup Monitoring and Alerting